Sydney-Informatics-Hub/riaf-health/ragpipe/templates/Prompt3.md

-What impacts have your research delivered to date?
+What impacts has this research delivered to date?
 (Max 500 words) Impacts should be under the one or more of the RIAF Indicator Categories:
 'Creating novel knowledge and expertise',
 'Informing decision making',